lishijie15/CarbonGPT/README.md

 - `PTN Data`:

-  To evaluate the effectiveness of the proposed model in predicting spatio-temporal patterns across different scenarios, we have constructed two distinct scale scenarios.
-Scenario 1 involves net load forecasting for large-scale PDNs, considering the integration of substantial Renewable Energy Sources (RES).
-Scenario 2 focuses on traffic flow prediction, taking into account factors such as crime rates.
+  To evaluate the effectiveness of the proposed model in predicting the carbon emissions of the PDN, we have constructed a power transportation network that integrates substantial RES and EVs.
 These data are organized in [train_data](./CarbonGPT/ST_data_CarbonGPT/train_data).
-Please download them and put them at ./CarbonGPT/ST_data/train_10pv
+Please download them and put them at ./CarbonGPT/ST_data/train_10pv.

 <span id='Instruction Tuning'/>